ines/course-starter-python/docs/index.md

 </exercise>
 ```
-Notice that we specify slides using `type="slides` argument in the exercise container.
+Notice that we specify slides using `type="slides"` argument in the exercise container.

 You'll also notice we are calling a source file to display our slides.
 These slides are stored in the `slides` folder.